ayud01/-Disneyland-theme-Parks-Data-Analysis/README.md

 I have used below techniques:

-- **Data Visualization Analysis**: Using matplotlib and seaborn Libraries
+- **Data Visualization Analysis**: Using Pandas, matplotlib and seaborn Libraries

 - **Sentiment Analysis**:
 1. *Machine learning-based model*: Using Bag of Words and Naive Bayes classifier